userfrosting/UserFrosting/README.md

 Navigate to the public directory (e.g. `http://localhost/userfrosting/public/`).
 The installer should automatically come up and ask you to create the master account.
 Choose a strong password for the master account if you are deploying production-level code.
 The master user will have unrestricted permissions on your UserFrosting site.

+### Troubleshooting Installation

+If you are having problems during installation, please check the following:

+1. Make sure you have the "Rewrite Engine" module installed and enabled if you are using Apache.
+Some distributions, like WAMP, may not have this module automatically enabled, and you will need to do so manually (#340).

+2. If you are using Apache and getting a 404 error (but not our custom 404 page), make sure you have "AllowOverride All" set in your httpd.conf file.

 ## Screenshots

 #### Login page